Lazenby’s was one of the largest sauce manufacturers in Britain. Their flagship Harvey’s fish sauce was a popular condiment in Victorian homes.

 Charles Lazenby died in 1929 with a gross estate valued at £283,278.

-Nestle acquired Crosse & Blackwell in 1960.
-E Lazenby branded foodstuffs continued in Britain until at least the late 1960s, but production may have ended with the closure of the Bermondsey factory in 1969.
+Nestle of Switzerland acquired Crosse & Blackwell in 1960.
+E Lazenby branded foodstuffs continued to be sold in Britain until at least the late 1960s, but production may have ended with the closure of the Bermondsey factory in 1969.

-In the 21st century Nestle sold off their C&B operations, and the (unused) rights to the E Lazenby name were acquired by Premier Foods.
-Nestle retains the rights to the Lazenby name in South Africa, where it remains a popular Worcestershire sauce brand.
+Nestle sold off their Crosse & Blackwell operations in the early 21st century, and the (unused) rights to the E Lazenby name were acquired by Premier Foods.
+Nestle retains the rights to the Lazenby name in South Africa, where it survives as a popular brand of Worcestershire sauce.

 - The Red Lion at Bagshot played host to a reconciliation between Pitt the Elder (1708 – 1778), Prime Minister of the United Kingdom, and John Wilkes (1725 – 1797) following a duel between the two men that ended in both their guns misfiring.